Marenix/image-analysis/README.md

 # Image Analysis CLI Tool

 A robust, configurable command-line tool written in Python for performing batch analysis on image datasets.
 This tool recursively scans a directory for image files, extracts key metadata, and saves the results in a structured CSV file.
+The tool uses parallel processing to speed up analysis on multi-core systems.

 ## Key Features

-* **Configurable:** All key parameters (input folder, output file, file extensions) are managed externally in a JSON file (example configs/config.json).
+* **Configurable:** All key parameters (input folder, output file, file extensions) are managed externally in a JSON file (example: configs/config.json).
 * **Robust Error Handling:** The application is designed to be resilient.
 It gracefully handles common errors such as missing directories, invalid image files, and file permissions.
 * **Memory Efficient:** Uses a streaming approach (Python generators) to process a large number of images with a very low and constant memory footprint.
 * **Platform Independent:** Built with pathlib to ensure it runs correctly on Windows, macOS, and Linux.
 * **Clean Architecture:** The code is logically separated into distinct, reusable, and testable modules (ConfigReader, FileExtractor, ImageAnalyzer, CSVWriter).
+* **Parallel Processing:** Parallel processing implemented for image analysis to speed up the biggest bottleneck in the pipeline.

 ## Setup and Installation